Here's what you negotiated when buying jet cards

 You send the company money for future flights at a specified cost.

-They better make sure they have their pricing and sourcing right.
+Providers had better make sure their guaranteed pricing and sourcing costs were right.

-If you don’t like membership fees, well, 18.8% of you were able to have them waived.
+If you don’t like membership fees, well, 18.8% of you had them waived.

 Source: Private Jet Card Comparisons